Asking for Help

 If it's difficult for you to accept the kind help of others, why not say, "Thanks, yes, you may," instead of "No, I can do it."
 They may not do it in the same way you would, but they'll appreciate being involved.
 Teamwork makes the load light.
 If we deprive others of the opportunity to share, we're stealing their opportunity for abundant living.

-more on letting go
+more thoughts and ideas on letting go

 quotations - contents - welcome page - obstacles